reflexer-labs/geb-rrfm-rate-setter/src/test/fuzz/README.md

 # Fuzzing the Rate Setter

-The contracts in this folder are the fuzz scripts for the Rate calculators.
+The contracts in this folder are the fuzz scripts for the rate setter.

+## Setup

 To run the fuzzer, set up echidna (https://github.com/crytic/echidna) in your machine

 Then run
 ```
 echidna-test src/test/fuzz/RateSetterFuzz.sol --contract RateSetterFuzz  --config echidna.yaml
 ```